Isaac Heath: Accrington Stanley (loan)

 On 2 September 2025, Heath made his debut for Accrington Stanley in the EFL Trophy away to Fleetwood Town – Heath scored 3 minutes into the match, also claiming an assist several minutes later, in a 2–2 draw.
 Furthermore, he scored his penalty in the shootout, which Accrington went on to lose 5–4.

 On 18 October 2025, Heath scored his first senior league goal in a 4-0 victory over Swindon Town, also assisting one goal.

+On 26 April 2026, Heath won three awards at the Accrington Stanley end of season awards evening, including Young Player of the Season, Players' Young Player of the Season and Manager's Young Player of the Season.

+Cambridge United

+On 15 June 2026, Heath signed for newly promoted League One club Cambridge United on a permanent three-year deal.